kfinley/KyleFinley.net/packages/vue2-client/src/articles/dirty-works.md

 What we do is this, after a song or two, not a whole set, we invite any players to join us.
 We call tunes on the fly :airplane:, take requests from the crowd :couple: :dancers: :man_dancing:, and swap out players as we go.
 Jams usually run 3 hours with short breaks. :clock9: We finish with a big closer featuring anyone that wants to join in. :partying_face: :ghost: :alien: :smiley_cat: :beers:

 I try to keep no more than three horn players playing per song.
-The expectation is if you jump up for a song, then you should know the tune or have a chart/changes ready to read for soloing.
+The expectation is if you jump up for a song :notes:, then you should know the tune or have a chart/changes :musical_score: ready to read for soloing.
 We all solo during songs.
 The bass player or lead player direct traffic.
-Dirty Works jams are chart/changes :musical_score: friendly but it's best if singers know the words. :singer:
+Dirty Works jams are chart/changes :musical_note: friendly but it's best if singers know the words. :singer:

-We have around :100: local players come through our jams each month and we play hundreds of jazz standards.
+We have around :100: local players come through our jams each month :calendar: and we play hundreds of jazz standards.
 New faces :zany_face: are always showing up and we have a great crew of regulars!!

 When there's another bass player to jump on for me, I enjoy shooting phtos :camera:.
 Below are some recent shots.
 Most photos taken by me, Kyle Finley, and are not authorized for use. :crystal_ball: